AntonC9018/Hopper_University_Paper/paper.md

 I got pretty far with Lua, having developed a lot of features.

 At that time I came up with the idea of using **chains** for implementing events.
-In short, chains in my interpretation are responsibility chains which do something with the `context` they are given, kind of like the stack of handler functions on backend which in sequence modify the `request` and `response` objects.
+In short, chains in my interpretation are responsibility chains which do something with the `context` they are given, kind of like the stack of middleware functions on backend which in sequence modify the `request` and `response` objects.
 At any point the propagation of the `context` may be stopped by a handler, to avoid the execution of the handlers down the line.
 Also, each of the handlers has an associated priotity, by which they stay sorted in the underlying data structure.
 See more on chains, including implementation details in future sections.